Scara98/Portfolio/README.md

 I've recently discovered the fascinating world of data and I'm eager to join the data analytics workforce.
 My aim is to secure an entry-level position as a data analyst and to further develop and expand my skills.
 If you're interested in learning more about my work ethic, skills, education, and job history, please take a look at [my resume](https://github.com/Scara98/Portfolio/blob/main/Resume2023.pdf).
 I'm excited to share my projects and to explore potential job opportunities with you.

 ## Data Analyst Projects
-I have three projects listed in my [Portfolio repository](https://github.com/Scara98/Portfolio/tree/main):
+I have four projects listed in my [Portfolio repository](https://github.com/Scara98/Portfolio/tree/main):